Tax-advantaged accounts

 • Contribute to your Edward Jones-sponsored HSA via payroll deductions during the year.

-*Principals and financial advisors1 are not eligible for the firm match.
+*Principals and financial advisors1 are not eligible for the firm contribution.

 The U.S. Department of the Treasury sets the rules for HSAs.
 They’re applicable to almost anyone who enrolls in an Edward Jones Medical Plan.
 You’re not allowed to contribute if you: